Kyprianos2001/fft/README.md

 # fft
-# Image Processing Code for Power Spectral Density (PSD) Analysis
+# Image Processing Code for Power Spectral Density (PSD) Analysis to estimate a pore size

 This code processes an image to compute the Power Spectral Density (PSD) using Fourier Transform.
 It performs the following steps: